wp-plugins/medialink/readme.txt

 Create a playlist (image, music, video) of data in the media library below the specified, MediaLink displays Pages by passing the data to various software.

 If you want to output the gallery by specifying the directory, please use the [GalleryLink](http://wordpress.org/plugins/gallerylink/).

+In the media uploader, you may not be able to upload by the environment of server.
+That's when the files are large.
+If you want to upload to the media library without having to worry about the file size, please use the [Media from FTP](http://wordpress.org/plugins/media-from-ftp/).

 You write and use short codes to page.